 Asthma cannot be ignored, nor can it be taken lightly.
 It is a condition where there is inflammation and swelling in the airways that lead to the lungs.
 When asthma flares up, it may cause the airways to narrow and tighten.
 This makes it difficult for the air to pass through, causing difficulty in breathing.
 Such a situation also leads to asthma attacks or exacerbation (sudden worsening of asthma condition or COPD).

 To know more, read the common causes of asthma:

 Asthma affects people in different ways.
 Some people experience asthma attacks only in peak allergy season or when they experience cold air.
 It may happen when they exercise as well.
 At times it may so happen that the attacks may be severe and they must rush to a doctor.

 Symptoms of asthma can be mild or severe.
-You may have mild attacks now and then, or you may have severe symptoms every day.
-Or you may have something in between.
-How often you have symptoms can also change.
-When you have asthma, you may:
+You may experience a mild attack daily or even severe symptoms each day or you may have something in between.
+Also, how often you suffer from these symptoms may change.
+This is because when you have asthma, you may experience: